-76VP001 Volvo P1800 Red
+76VP001 OXFORD DIECAST Volvo P1800 Red

 Despite engine upgrades over the years, the Volvo 1800 which also offered three gearbox options - 4-speed manual ; four speed with overdrive; or 3-speed automatic, only ever reached a top speed of118 mph and was deemed more of a high end tourer than a sportscar.
 However, during its lifetime, nearly 40,000 of the coupé version were sold and around 8000 of a 3-door sports estate model.

-Our 1:76 scale replica of the P1800 makes its debut in bright red with lots of contrasting exterior chromework.
+This model of the P1800 makes its debut in bright red with lots of contrasting exterior chromework.
 The interior features a black steering wheel and black interior.